oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 reportWebVitals();
 ```

 Here `{yourClientID}` is the client ID that you obtained earlier and `{yourOktaDomain}` is your Okta domain.
 This change does several things.
 The `oktaAuth` instance provides a global authentication singleton.
 The main `render` function now contains a `Router` element that allows the application to navigate different routes.
 Finally, `SecuredRoutes` is a component that wraps the routes in a `Security` component.
 This component makes a `useOktaAuth` hook available for all components contained within it.
 Inside this component, you define the routes.
-Note how you pass in a `useAuth` hook into the `App` and the `Page` components.
+Note how you pass a `useAuth` hook into the `App` and the `Page` components.
 Create a new file `src/auth.js` and add the following code to implement this hook.

 ```js
 import { useEffect, useState } from 'react';